 Don't allow an insurance company's inspection or estimates to delay repairs unnecessarily.
 If the insurance company doesn't inspect the property within a week or so after the accident, and you've given the insurer a reasonable opportunity to do so, and if you already have two independent written estimates, then there's no reason to delay getting your property repaired if you can afford to pay from your own pocket.

 The strategy here is to get the repairs done and then demand reimbursement from the insurance company.
 Of course, if you get the repairs at the shop that gave the highest estimate, the insurance company might agree to reimburse you only for a lower estimate.
 Also, be aware that getting car repairs before you agree on an amount removes one of the incentives for the insurance company to settle quickly.
 Once you have your car back, the insurance company no longer has to pay for alternative transportation (a rental car, for example).

 If a third-party insurance adjuster (from the other driver's insurance company) tells you the company has a repair shop that will fix your car for substantially less than the estimate you got, be cautious.
 Insurance companies sometimes have sweetheart deals with certain repair shops that work for the insurance company in exchange for lots of referrals.
 But that doesn't guarantee that the inspection for damage is thorough or that the work done is good quality.

 You should always get your own inspections and estimates from independent repair shops.
 If two or three independent estimates are higher than the one insurance company estimate, the insurance company's estimate is probably a poor one.
 Repairs should be made only by a shop chosen by the car owner, regardless of how much money the car owner receives in settlement.

-For more tips on getting your vehicle repaired the right way after a car accident -- and all the information you’ll need to navigate your case -- get How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).
+For more tips on getting your vehicle repaired the right way after a car accident, get How to Win Your Personal Injury Claim by Joseph L. Matthews (Nolo).